grafana/aws-workshop/site/docs/intro.md

 In this workshop, you'll get hands-on with AWS Observability in Grafana Cloud, including:

-- Understanding how to connect your services to Grafana Cloud
+- Understanding how to use the AWS observability solutions in Grafana Cloud

-- Diagnosing and troubleshooting problems in your cloud infrastructure
+- Diagnosing and troubleshooting problems in your AWS infrastructure

-- Quizzes at the end of each lab

 - Hands-on steps for you to perform in Grafana Cloud